Pantheon Rome Tickets – How to visit the Pantheon and avoid the queue

 Most people who visit on their own spend between 30 and 60 minutes at the Pantheon.
 However, it could take longer if you join one of the special, informative tours.

-If you’re not interested in joining a tour but would still like more information about what you’re seeing, it’s possible to book a Pantheon audio guide online before your visit on this website.
+If you’re not interested in joining a tour but would still like more information about what you’re seeing, it’s possible to book a Pantheon entrance ticket with audio guide before your visit on this website.

 Is it worth visiting the Pantheon in bad weather?